 But these gestures were not only being made by Turkish politicians.
 In Malaysia too, politicians invested heavily in the protest, most of them in language inflected by Islam rather than the old idioms of national liberation and Third World unity.
 Indeed, in Malaysia, questions of rights, justice and sympathy with Palestinians are usually framed in terms of what might be called “ummatic globalism” – an effort to activate the ummah, or worldwide community of believers, as a purposeful and united political agent.
-Malaysian politicians of every stripe now use Gaza to demonstrate this globalism and their support for the international political formation it both imagines and produces, “the Muslim World.”
+Malaysian politicians of every stripe now use Gaza to demonstrate this globalism and their support for the political formation it both imagines and produces, “the Muslim World.”

 In Malaysia public debate before and since the flotilla has both fed into and reflected the domestic electoral contest.
 Not only were PAS and the People’s Pact condemning Israel in June, so too was the government.
 Just a few days before the PAS Congress, the prime minister, Najib Razak, welcomed home activists who had been aboard the Freedom Flotilla – twelve on the Mavi Marmara and six on another ship, the Rachel Corrie.
 These activists were feted in the media, which discussed their love for Gaza, the bloodstained clothes they brought home, and the fear they felt while briefly in Israeli detention.

 Gaza has become embedded in actions, practices and statements that suggest to Malaysians that the ummah is watching, assessing their gestures of religious and political credibility.
 Indeed, Gaza is now such a potent symbol on Malaysia’s global map of Islam that one parliamentarian recently referred to it as “an exalted place after Mecca and Medina.”
-The Muslim World isn’t just a creation of Orientalist westerners; in Malaysia, it is produced and perpetuated in countless statements and gestures by politicians, both nationally and internationally.
+The Muslim World isn’t just a creation of Orientalist westerners; in Malaysia, it is produced and perpetuated in countless statements and gestures by politicians, both nationally and ly.

 Performing to both audiences, Malaysia made a large contribution to the Freedom Flotilla by backing the Rachel Corrie, a converted merchant ship.
 Named after a young American activist killed by an Israeli bulldozer while protesting at house demolitions in Gaza, the vessel lagged several days behind the main flotilla because of engine trouble.
 It was intercepted off the Gaza coast, without violence, and directed to dock at Ashdod in Israel, where its crew of activists was offloaded, detained and processed for deportation.

 The voyage was funded by a Malaysian NGO whose patronage profile links it directly to the Malaysian establishment.
 Called the Perdana Global Peace Organisation, the NGO’s main patron is former prime minister Mahathir Mohamad.
 The architect of Malaysia’s political Islamisation, Mahathir used religion domestically to appropriate the legitimacy of non-government Islamist groups.
 He also gave the Palestine Liberation Organisation full diplomatic status in 1981, and Gaza solidarity has been central to the political contest in Malaysia ever since.
-Perdana lists among its advisers one Mukhriz Mahathir – Mahathir’s son and the current deputy minister for international trade and industry in the national government.
+Perdana lists among its advisers one Mukhriz Mahathir – Mahathir’s son and the current deputy minister for trade and industry in the national government.